Lyman Beecher: Lane debates

 In February 1834, students at Lane, with national publicity, for 18 consecutive nights debated the colonization issue: whether the American Colonization Society, which sought to settle freed slaves in Africa, was worthy of support.
 The students did not have permission for the debate, but they were not stopped ahead of time.
 Most of them abandoned colonization as a hoax, replacing it with abolitionism.
+It was seen as a hoax because firstly it was logistically impossible to relocate more than a handful of freed slaves, and secondly according to Gerrit Smith, the colonization movement aimed to make slavery more defensible, not end it.

 Many of the students were from the South, and an effort was made to stop the discussions and the meetings.
 Slaveholders from Kentucky came in and incited mob violence, and for several weeks Beecher lived in a turmoil, not knowing whether rioters might destroy the seminary and the houses of the professors.
 The Board of Trustees interfered during the absence of Beecher, and allayed the excitement of the mob by forbidding all further discussion of slavery in the seminary, even at meals, whereupon the students withdrew en masse.
 The group of about 50 students (who became known as the Lane Rebels) who left the seminary went to the new Oberlin Collegiate Institute, leaving Lane almost without students.
 Beecher believed himself blameless.

 The well-reported events contributed significantly to the growth and spread of abolitionism in the northern United States.
 Beecher was neither aware of nor interested in Lane's key role in publicizing abolitionism.